 At Liverpool, he carried the team almost single-handedly in their quest for the Premier League title in 2014.
 His raw talent and unyielding drive made him one of the best to ever play in England.

-• Memorable Moment: The mesmerising goal against Norwich—dribbling through defenders with an artistry that left everyone breathless—is still one of the Premier League’s greatest individual efforts.
+One of his mesmerising goals was against Norwich, where his dribbling through defenders with artistry left everyone breathless—it is still one of the Premier League’s greatest individual efforts.

 1. Sergio Aguero (Argentina)